Fragile magnetic order in metallic quasicrystals: Conclusions

 In conclusion, we studied the behavior of local moments in contact with a quasiperiodic conduction electron bath.
-The spin-relaxation rate in the diluted limit depends on the system size $N$ and the electronic band filling.
+The spin-relaxation rate in the diluted limit depends on the system size $N$ and the electronic filling $n$.
 If the Fermi energy sits at a pseudogap for $N\to\infty$, the relaxation rate is suppressed with system size.
 For a finite concentration of magnetic impurities, we investigated the resulting ordering pattern if these spins interact via RKKY-like interactions, mediated by the electronic bath.
-For impurities occupying well-defined local environments in the quasicrystals, for instance, sites with a fixed number of nearest-neighbors, we generically find long-range magnetic order for finite $N$.
+For impurities occupying all sites with a fixed number of nearest neighbors in the approximants, we generically find long-range magnetic order for finite $N$.
 However, the resulting magnetic state is generically fragile, usually displaying clusters of essentially free spins.
 As $N\to\infty$, these clusters become increasingly sensitive to extrinsic defects and could nucleate random fields destabilizing the long-range magnetic order, paving the way for a spin-glass state.
 Local probes investigating the local distribution of fields, like NMR, could be useful in testing this scenario.